mcellteam/nutmeg/README.md

 test input file in MDL format and a file called **test_description.json**, containing the description of this particular test case in JSON format.
-A sample test description file is available in **share/** and can be modified to fit the specific needs of a new test (more details on how to add new tests will follow soon).
+A sample test description file is available in **share/** and can be modified to fit the specific needs of new test cases (more details on how to add new tests will follow soon).